-Certum and subordinate registration authorities confirm the identity and other attributes of the natural person or legal entity applying for qualified certificate with a valid identity card or passport or entry in the Business Activity Register in accordance with the provisions of the art.
-24 of the eIDAS Regulation.
+Certum and subordinate registration authorities confirm the identity and other attributes of the natural person or legal entity applying for qualified certificate with a valid identity card or passport or entry in the Business Activity Register or using another method, in accordance with the provisions of the art.
+2411 of the eIDAS Regulation.